What Is Prosthodontics?

 We are all committed to excellence and exceeding the expectations of our patients.

 This by far is the best dental office I’ve been to.
 They are awesome people and make the who experience enjoyable.
 Highly recommend this place for all your dental needs.
 I highly encourage everyone to go here instead of their current dentist.

 Inlays and Onlays are very similar.
-An inlay restoration is a custom made filling utilized to repair damage to the tooth’s biting surface.
-Onlays are used when both the tooth’s biting surface and one or more of the chewing cusps requires repair.
+An inlay restoration is a custom-made filling utilized to repair damage to the tooth’s biting surface.
+Onlays are used when both the tooth’s biting surface and one or more of the chewing cusps require repair.
 Inlays and onlays are used in teeth that have been damaged by decay or trauma.
-They make suitable replacements for fractured older fillings, and have the added benefit of being a more conservative treatment approach than crowns because they don’t require much of the tooth structure to be removed.
+They make suitable replacements for fractured older fillings and have the added benefit of being a more conservative treatment approach than crowns because they don’t require much of the tooth structure to be removed.
 Inlays and onlays can be made of porcelain, gold, or composite resin.
 These pieces are bonded to the damaged area of the tooth.
 An inlay is appropriate when a regular filling will not suffice.
 Both inlays and onlays are more protective and stronger than a filling.

 A dental crown is used to entirely cover or “cap” a damaged tooth.
-Besides strengthening a damaged tooth, a crown can be used to improve its appearance, shape or alignment.
+Besides strengthening a damaged tooth, a crown can be used to improve its appearance, shape, or alignment.
 A crown can also be placed on top of an implant to provide a tooth-like shape and structure for function.
 Porcelain or ceramic crowns can be matched to the color of your natural teeth.

 A healthy smile can be a great asset.

 A smile also has other day-to-day benefits.